Polanski breaks with tradition: Gladbach's rookies conquer the stage!

 Fresh impulses and new strategies

-Polanski has set itself the goal of abolishing the usual regulars and letting its players rotate more regularly.
-"I want our team not to be calculated and the opponents surprised," said the coach.
-With his philosophy, he approaches the training work and has already made four starting eleven changes and a system change after the game against Freiburg.
-These changes are part of his plan to bring Gladbach back to the road to success.
+Polanski has set himself the goal of abolishing the usual regular positions and rotating his players more regularly.
+“I want our team to be unpredictable and to surprise the opponents,” said the coach.
+He approaches training work with his philosophy and has already made four changes to the starting eleven and a system change after the game against Freiburg.
+These changes are part of his plan to get Gladbach back on the road to success.

-A highlight under Polanski's aegis was the appearance against Bayer Leverkusen, which ended with a 1-1.
-The team fell 0: 1 behind in added time, but Polanski left impression as the first coach who turned a defeat.
-Charles Herrmann, who previously played in Polanski's regional league team, had a substitution and made a corner kick that Haris Tabakovic equalized.
-Such impulses are exactly what the team needs is also shown in Jens Castrop's words, an offensive player who finds that Polanski's training brings more energy and fun into the team.
+A highlight under Polanski's aegis was the performance against Bayer Leverkusen, which ended in a 1-1 draw.
+The team fell 1-0 down in stoppage time, but Polanski made an impression as the first coach to avert defeat.
+Charles Herrmann, who previously played in Polanski's regional league team, came on as a substitute and scored with a corner kick for Haris Tabakovic to equalize.
+Such impulses are exactly what the team needs, as can be seen in the words of Jens Castrop, an offensive player, who notes that Polanski's training brings more energy and fun to the team.

-The takeover of Polanski could prove to be a key to a turn in the season.
-He not only brings valuable experience from his career as a player in which he has played 254 Bundesliga games, but also knows the Gladbach club philosophy.
-The board, represented by Roland Virkus, emphasizes Polanski's developer talent and sees it a promising option for the permanent coaching position.
+Acquiring Polanski could prove to be the key to turning the season around.
+He not only brings valuable experience from his career as a player, in which he played 254 Bundesliga games, but is also very familiar with the Gladbach club philosophy.
+The board, represented by Roland Virkus, highlights Polanski's development talent and sees him as a promising option for the permanent coaching position.

 Since Gladbach has not won a league game since March 29, 2025, it remains to be seen how the situation will develop.
 Polanski remains optimistic and it is clear that the development of young talents such as Rocco Reitz and Charles Herrmann plays a central role in his strategy.
 The next test against Union Berlin is on October 17th and the fans are hoping for a positive turnaround.
 Polanski's goal: More than just a place on the football field, but to help the Gladbachers find a new identity that will make them relevant again in the league.